Looking for a way to enjoy low-impact exercise in a fun and different way? Then the exciting sport of disc golf is perfect for you!

 Renaissance Park is a world-renowned disc golf destination that features three separate courses.
 The newest course is called “RenSke” which will be the site of this year’s national disc golf championship, the Tim Selinske Master’s Tournament.
 If you want to play where the pros play, then Renaissance is the park for you!

 Sports Injury?
 Call Dynamic Health!

 Disc golf is a great way to get low-impact exercise for people with pain while running.
 For more information on disc golf in Charlotte check out the Charlotte Disc Golf Club website.
-And if aches and pains from sports injuries have limited your mobility or left you feeling chronic pain, then consult the pain specialists at Dynamic Health and Pain Management today!
+And if aches and pains from sports injuries have limited your mobility or left you feeling chronic pain, then consult the pain specialists at Dynamic Health today!